 What we use

-Fourier-transform infrared (ATR-FTIR) spectroscopy is The Loop’s primary analysis method because it is fast, has a low cost-per-test and has excellent detection ability.
+Infrared spectroscopy (ATR-FTIR) is The Loop’s primary analysis method because it is fast, has a low cost-per-test and has excellent detection ability.
 The Loop use a Bruker Alpha FTIR spectrometer.

 How it works

 Infrared spectroscopy works by shining different wavelengths of infrared light onto a solid sample which will partly absorb certain wavelengths according to its chemical structure.
 Because every drug has a unique chemical structure, the absorption behaviour is unique for every compound which allows us to plot a graph called an absorption spectrum.
 We can then use a computer algorithm to compare this unique absorption spectrum to a huge database of substances measured by labs around the world to locate the closest match with extreme accuracy.
 The database The Loop use is the TICTAC IR library from TICTAC Communications Limited.
 TICTAC has Europe’s largest and most up-to-date IR library for new psychoactive substances/legal highs, and this library is constantly updated to ensure validity.